-This week we finally started having some fall weather here in Idaho.
-Along with that, I also had a sick kiddo, down with a sinus infection the past few days.
-Yesterday I decided that the cold weather and sickness both called for some comforting gluten-free chicken noodle soup!
+Yesterday I decided that the cold weather called for some comforting gluten-free chicken noodle soup!
 I have always made my chicken noodle soup in the Crock-pot, as it is so easy and delicious!
-I threw all of the ingredients in the Crock-pot around lunchtime, and got to enjoy the smells of it cooking all day.
+I threw all of the ingredients in my Crock-pot around lunchtime, and got to enjoy the smells of it cooking all day.

 For added flavor, this recipe also calls for chicken bouillon.
 Make sure you closely study the ingredients of any bouillon you use for any hidden gluten.
-I use Herb-Ox brand bouillon, and it is clearly labeled Gluten Free and No MSG, which is another ingredient I try to avoid.
+I use Herb-Ox brand bouillon, and it is clearly labeled Gluten Free.

 We enjoyed a batch of my gluten-free Buttermilk Biscuits with our soup.
 In keeping with the easy to make theme, I didn’t roll them out, instead I just did them as drop biscuits.
 They were quick, easy, and delicious!

-When you are ready for a warm, comforting soup that is easy to prepare, I hope you’ll try this soup!
-You can also check out the other Crock-Pot recipes on my blog.
+When you are ready for a warm, comforting soup that is easy to prepare, I hope you’ll try this slow cooker chicken noodle soup!
+The next soup I think you should try is this gluten-free turkey and rice soup.
+You can also check out the other gluten-free Crock-Pot recipes on my blog.

 - 5 cups hot water